What the Way You Walk Says About You

 Sexologists examined the attitudes of the women and were surprisingly able to correctly guess the orgasm history of 81.25%.

-Researchers in the previous study believe that it’s possible that women who have had or are able to achieve a vaginal orgasm have a greater range of motion and their pelvis achieves a greater stride length.
+Researchers in the previous study believe that it’s possible that women who have had or are able to achieve a vaginal orgasm.
+Thus, they have a greater range of motion and their pelvis achieves a greater stride length.

-The journal Personality and Individual Differences published a study suggesting that men are more attracted by the movements of a woman, especially if she is dancing or walking, during her most fertile time of the month.
+The journal Personality and Individual Differences published a study suggesting that men are more attracted by the movements of a woman certain times.
+This is especially if she is dancing or walking during her most fertile time of the month.

 German researchers recruited 46 women and recorded whether they were in a fertile or non-fertile phase.
 The researchers then recorded videos of the women as they danced or walked.

 A group of men screened the recorded videos.
 Men rated the movements of the women in their fertile phase as more attractive than those who weren’t.

 The researchers concluded that the results suggest that women in this stage of their menstrual cycle send out certain signals.
 They do this through the movements of their body.